HomeGuidesChangelogDiscussions

 This user condition lets you display a component depending on the value of a user attribute.
 This is particularly useful if you want to tailor your Paywall / Screen based on the user insights (e.g.: how the user has responsed to a Quiz).

-It is limited to one single user attribute and 1 single value.
-If you want to combine several user attributes and values, check Audience-based conditional visibility rules below.
+It is limited to one single user attribute and one single value.
+If you want to combine several User attributes and values with Boolean Operators, check Audience-based conditional visibility rules below.

 • Condition type: select "User data"